-D. Anemia in Congestive Heart Failure (CHF) or Rheumatoid Arthritis (RA)
+D. Anemia in Rheumatoid Arthritis (RA)

-Authorization of 12 weeks may be granted for continued treatment of anemia in congestive heart failure or anemia in rheumatoid arthritis with current hemoglobin < 12 g/dL.
+Authorization of 12 weeks may be granted for continued treatment of anemia in rheumatoid arthritis with current hemoglobin < 12 g/dL.

 E. Anemia Due to Hepatitis C Treatment

 Authorization of 12 weeks may be granted for continued treatment of anemia due to Hepatitis C treatment in members who meet ALL of the following criteria: